ayman-ezzeldin/Pharmacy-App/README.md

   - JWT (for authentication)

 - **Deployment**:
-  - Cloud services such as Heroku, Netlify, or AWS
+  - Cloud services such as Render

 ---